Family-Favorite Rice Krispie Treats Recipe

 I originally published this recipe in 2019 and have since added new photos, a video tutorial, and helpful success tips.

 I wasn’t going to publish this recipe because, really, how many ways can one make a rice krispie treat?
-(Hello, cake batter rice krispie treats and s’mores rice krispie treats from forever ago!)
+(Hello, cake batter rice krispie treats and s’mores rice krispie treats from forever ago and welcome to the marshmallow crispy cookie version!)
 The internet is flooded with these classic marshmallow-cereal squares, but I figured you might like to know how I’ve been making them over the years…?
 Maybe?
 Hopefully?

 This is, without question, the best way to make rice krispie treats and I have a few tricks up my sleeve to guarantee that the treats are extra marshmallow-y, extra gooey, extra buttery, extra flavorful, and extra AWESOME.
 I make these whenever I need a quick and guaranteed crowd-friendly dessert.
 In fact, I just served a double batch at a big cookout over the weekend.
 Not a single square left.
 They are also the perfect treat to include in our list of back to school recipes.